 Amy C. Ellender, of Mer Rouge, Louisiana, serves as an outside director, and is not a member of the Association.
-She is an attorney and owner of Ellender Law Firm, APLC, a law firm.
+She is an attorney and owner of Ellender Law Firm, APLC.
 She is the financial manager and office manager of her family's 7,000-acre farming operation, Clark Farms, consisting of corn, soybeans, rice, and cotton.
-Mrs. Ellender is owner of Ellender Properties, LLC, a real estate holding entity; and a member of the Board of Trustees of Christian Life Fellowship, Inc., a nonprofit Christian summer camp and retreat facility.
-Her present term as a First South Director expires in 2025.
+Mrs. Ellender is owner of Ellender Properties, LLC, an entity that holds real estate and a member of the Board of Trustees of Christian Life Fellowship, Inc, a nonprofit Christian summer camp and retreat facility.
+Her present term as a First South Director expires in 2028.

-Dr. Marty J. Fuller, of Starkville, Mississippi, a consultant, serves as an outside director, and is not a member of the Association.
-He is CEO of Federal Solutions, LLC, a firm specializing in governmental relations.
+Dr. Marty J. Fuller, of Starkville, Mississippi, serves as an outside director, and is not a member of the Association.
+He is a consultant and serves as CEO of Federal Solutions, LLC, a firm specializing in governmental relations.
 Dr. Fuller also serves as senior consultant at Cornerstone Government Affairs, a Washington, D.C. based government/public relations firm.
 His present term as a First South Director expires in 2026.